aevyrie/bevy_mod_picking/README.md

 # Getting Started

-It only takes a few lines to get mouse picking working in your Bevy application using this plugin; [check out the 3d_scene example](https://github.com/aevyrie/bevy_mod_picking/blob/master/examples/3d_scene.rs) for a minimal implementation and demo!
+It only takes a few lines to get mouse picking working in your Bevy application using this plugin.
 The following sections will walk you through what is needed to get the plugin working, and how everything fits together.

 ## Setup